 Special Diet Resources

-Cal Dining has made it a priority to label food items that contain the Big-8 food allergens, sesame, gluten, pork, and alcohol.
+Berkeley Dining has made it a priority to label food items that contain the Big-9 food allergens, gluten, pork, and alcohol.
 For those with food allergies or gluten-intolerance, we would like to gently remind you to always read the allergen labels on menu items posted in the dining commons and online.
 When in doubt, always ask.

-For customers with common food allergies, Celiac disease, or gluten intolerance, we encourage you to visit the Bear Fit Station at Crossroads.
-The Bear Fit Station is designed to serve nutritious and delicious food that everyone can enjoy without worrying about common allergic or triggering ingredients with a menu free of the Big-8 food allergens, sesame, gluten, pork, and alcohol.
-It is open for lunch/brunch and dinner daily during the Fall and Spring semesters.
-In other dining commons, items such as gluten free bread, pizza, and pasta are available upon request.
+For customers with common food allergies, Celiac disease, or gluten intolerance, we encourage you to visit the Allergen Friendly Station at each dining commons.
+The allergen-friendly station is designed to serve nutritious and delicious food that everyone can enjoy without worrying about common allergic or triggering ingredients with a menu free of the Big-9 food allergens, gluten, pork, and alcohol.
+Items such as gluten-free bread, pasta, and dessert are available upon request.

-For better meal planning, we highly encourage you to schedule an appointment with Jaylene Tang, MS. RD, Cal Dining’s staff dietitian.
-She will meet with you in person to learn your dietary needs, and connect you with the culinary team in charge of the preparation of your meals.
+For better meal planning, we highly encourage you to schedule an appointment with Jaylene Tang, MS. RD, Berkeley Dining’s staff dietitian.
+She will meet with you in person to learn your dietary needs and connect you with the culinary team in charge of the preparation of your meals.
 She can be reached at dietitian@berkeley.edu.
-You may also complete the form: Special Diet Notification for Cal Dining Dietitian and our dietitian will reach out to you.
+You may also complete the form: Special Diet Notification for Berkeley Dining Dietitian and our dietitian will reach out to you.